 One way we support all identities is by using language that applies to everyone and reinforces what we share in our Tinkergarten context.
 For example, when you come to Tinkergarten, you are either an “explorer” (child) or a “guide” (grown up).
 We chose these words because they describe the special role we each play at Tinkergarten, and they make no assumptions about identity, applying to everyone equally.
 We no longer ask for a child’s gender, as we wouldn’t plan or prepare for them any differently, and we work hard not to use words like “parents” or “boys and girls” that may actively exclude or add stress to learners in our classes.

 How We Provide Mirrors and Windows

+We first heard of the mirrors and windows metaphors from the work of esteemed scholar, Rudine Sims Bishop.
 Children feel a sense of belonging and feel valued for who they are when they see themselves, their families and the groups with which they identify reflected in our program.
-We think of these as “mirror” moments.
+We think of these as “mirror” moments,

 Children also benefit from the chance to experience “windows” into the lives of people not like themselves or like the groups to which they belong.
 Learning about other cultures, traditions and ways of living helps kids become more curious and less fearful of differences, making them more likely to be inclusive and less likely to regard those different from them as “lesser” or “other.”